Create a Website Account - Manage notification subscriptions, save form progress and more.

 The population has increased by 4.59% since the most recent census, with a 2020 population of 31,406.

-City Hall is at 304 N Church Street in Bowling Green.
-This facility is located by the Wood County Public Library and the Wood County Senior Citizens Center.
-Many City administrative offices are located here.
-This is also the place where one pays municipal utility bills.
+City Hall is at 305 N Main Street in Bowling Green.
+This facility is located by the Wood County Public Library.
+Many City Administrative offices are located here.
+This is also the place where residents pays municipal utility bills.
 The City has many other facilities, though.

 Yes, the City has an Open Records Policy.
 All records related items may be found on the Records Commission page.

 Access the City Council page to find the most up to date meeting information.